Skip to content

 We could think of almost endless examples where social media listening could be useful.
 However, to save you some reading, we have boiled it down to two concrete examples with a clear connection to everyday social media management tasks.

-Social media listening help you pinpoint what content your audience wants
+Social media listening helps you pinpoint what content your audience wants

 As mentioned above, social media listening is about understanding minor things in the context of an overall perspective.
 Let us envision you're planning to create some content about how to plant flowers.
 Before you start producing, you could see what insights you find from ongoing trends and discussions around the topic.